Chelsea-Cheng99/STA304/Final/README.md

 # Introduction

+This is a reproduce of the paper [**Newspapers in Times of Low Advertising Revenues**](https://www.aeaweb.org/articles?id=10.1257/mic.20170306).

 # Section

 ## Inputs

+The data was not uploaded, but can be found at the original source together with the paper, [**Newspapers in Times of Low Advertising Revenues**](https://www.aeaweb.org/articles?id=10.1257/mic.20170306).

 Inputs contain data.

 Data may not be allowed to distribute.

 ## Notes